MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 # Asset Capture Public Preview Overview

 ## Overview
 The Asset Capture public preview introduces non-calling scenarios in Remote Assist by enabling technicians to capture data about the assets they operate, inspect, and maintain.
-The data is captured in a consistent and structured way and made available through the new Remote Assist Unified Client Interface (UCI) web app for easy validation, report generation, and auditing by stakeholders and other technicians.
+The data is captured in a consistent and structured way and made available through the new Remote Assist model-driven app for easy validation, report generation, and auditing by stakeholders and other technicians.

+The Remote Assist model-driven app is built on the Common Data Service platform and utilizes the Common Data Model.
+This app is a companion to the Remote Assist apps for HoloLens, iOS, and Android that enables new scenarios for managing data generated and consumed by Remote Assist.

-To learn more about Dynamics 365 Unified Client Interface apps, see: [About Unified Interface for model-driven apps in Power Apps](https://docs.microsoft.com/power-platform/admin/about-unified-interface)
+To learn more about Dynamics 365 model-driven apps, see: [What are model-driven apps in Power Apps?](https://docs.microsoft.com/powerapps/maker/model-driven-apps/model-driven-app-overview)

 Compared to the snapshot tool currently available in Remote Assist for capturing images, asset capture has several additional benefits: